Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Methods

 Formally, let $t = 1, \dots, T$ index years and $c = 1, \dots, C$ index UN divisions (henceforth referred to generically as ``countries").
 The UN divisions ``Unknown", ``Stateless", ``Western Sahara", and ``Palestinian" were excluded from the analysis -- Western Sahara for data quality concerns \citepalias{ussd2007}, and Palestinian because those data are sourced differently than other divisions \citep{unhcrdatabase}.
 Let $R_{c,t}$ be the combined number of refugees and asylum seekers with origin country $c$ at time $t$.
 Let $P_{c,t}$ be the population of country $c$ at time $t$, using as source the UN World Population Prospects 2022 \citepalias{wpp2022}.
-We model refugee populations as proportions, defining $r_{c,t} = R_{c,t} \slash \left(R_{c,t} + P_{c,t}\right)$.
-The analysis dataset was formed by selecting countries with at least 10 years of observed data, at least one observed refugee proportion $r_{c,t}$ greater than 1\%, and at least one observed total number of refugees $R_{c,t}$ greater than 1000.
+We model refugee and asylum seeker populations as proportions, defining $r_{c,t} = R_{c,t} \slash \left(R_{c,t} + P_{c,t}\right)$.
+The analysis dataset was formed by selecting countries with at least 10 years of observed data, at least one observed proportion $r_{c,t}$ greater than 1\%, and at least one observed population size $R_{c,t}$ greater than 1000.